-GrazingFutures will support the resilience of grazing businesses by assisting graziers recover from the current drought and educate them to be better equipped to prepare and manage future droughts and business conditions.
+GrazingFutures supports the resilience of grazing businesses by assisting graziers recover from the current drought and educate them to be better equipped to prepare and manage future droughts and business conditions.
 Grazing businesses will be better informed to manage drought times as an every-day part of their business.
-The Western Queensland grazing industry contributes significantly to regional economies, and thus, when the industry is profitable, then regional communities generally perform well.
+The western Queensland grazing industry contributes significantly to regional economies, and thus, when the industry is profitable, then regional communities generally perform well.
 In short, resilient grazing businesses contribute to resilient communities.

 The project team will work with grazing businesses recognising that, as landholders, they are custodians of their land.
 Through best practice extension the project team will support grazing businesses to identify where they need to improve, work with them to grow their knowledge and skills and assist them implement improvements.
 GrazingFutures will develop graziers’ skills through the best available science and provide opportunities for graziers to share their industry knowledge and experience.

 GrazingFutures will partner to provide project leadership across all areas of Western Queensland to better integrate grazing extension.
 The project is built on collaboration and enhanced alignment across organisations, Regional NRM groups, AgForce and industry.
 GrazingFutures provides a coherent plan to more effectively share resources and better target the support provided to the grazing industry.
 It is built on measuring and understanding the impact the project has and where necessary, refine what, and how, we deliver.
 As a consequence of the additional investment and collaboration, GrazingFutures will help build the capacity of agricultural advisors across the region.